 Step One: Identify your Targeted population

-Tap Research’s project dashboard offers the ability to target for many characteristics within a population.
-This allows us to send your survey to respondents who are the best fit for your research, thus improving the quality of your data and overall performance of your project.
+Tap Research’s project dashboard offers the ability to target many characteristics within a population.
+This allows us to send your survey to respondents who are the best fit for your research, thus improving the quality of your data and the overall performance of your project.